SirCrownguard/Converty-Web/README.md

 ## Installation

 ### 1. Install Python
 Make sure you have Python installed.
 If not, download and install it from [python.org](https://www.python.org/downloads/).
+Add PATH for Windows.

 ### 2. Install LibreOffice
 Required for PPTX to PDF conversion: